-What Is Fannie Mae’s HomeReady Mortgage?
+What Is Fannie Mae’s HomeReady Program?

 HomeReady Vs. Home Possible

-HomeReady
+Fannie Mae HomeReady

 HomeReady mortgages are home loans financed through the Federal National Mortgage Association (Fannie Mae).
 A HomeReady loan helps borrowers with low to moderate income buy or refinance a home by reducing the standard down payment and mortgage insurance requirements.

-Home Possible
+Freddie Mac Home Possible

-The Home Possible mortgage program is backed by the Federal Home Loan Mortgage Corporation (Freddie Mac) and helps to finance low to moderate-income home buyers with similar benefits as the HomeReady program.
+The Home Possible mortgage program is backed by the Federal Home Loan Mortgage Corporation (Freddie Mac) and helps to finance low- to moderate-income home buyers with similar benefits as the HomeReady program.

 HomeReady can offer lower down payment requirements than other types of loans, speeding up your journey to homeownership.
-These loans also offer lower mortgage insurance requirements, increasing the access for low-income buyers to get approved for a home loan.
+These loans also offer lower mortgage insurance requirements, increasing the chances for low-income buyers to get approved for a home loan.

-In addition, you’re allowed to cancel your mortgage insurance once you’ve paid down 20% of your home’s value.
+- You can cancel mortgage insurance.
+You’re also allowed to cancel your mortgage insurance once you’ve paid down 20% of your home’s value.

-Lastly, you can also use a HomeReady loan to refinance your current home loan, but you can’t take cash out of your equity.
+- You can use the loan to refinance.
+You can also use a HomeReady loan to refinance your current home loan, but you can’t take cash out of your equity.

 Who Qualifies For A HomeReady Loan?